luiztucillo/docker-php-apps/README.md

 - **REDISMIN_KEY** is the key provided by redismin to connect to GUI.
 See more below;

 The .env file is the sample.
 We have a sample for magento _(.env.magento.sample)_ and one for wordpress _(.env.wordpress.sample)_
 The default one _(.env)_ is a copy from wordpress.
 So you can override it with than get back to its original.
+Ex.:
+To run __wordpress__ execute: _cp .env.wordpress.sample .env && docker-compose up -d --build_
+To run __magento__ execute: _cp .env.magento.sample .env && docker-compose up -d --build_

 Or you can override some environment var directly.
 Ex.:
 _docker-compose up -d -e APPLICATION=magento -e PHP_VERSION=5.6_